tcharding/tobin.cc/content/blog/kernel-dev-2.md

 You need the `-f` option to have checkpatch work on source files, as apposed to unified-diff formatted patches.

-At this stage we have a driver we are going to work on (herein referred to as *your driver*).
+At this stage we have a driver we are going to work on (henceforth referred to as *your driver*).
 We have the output from checkpatch providing ideas for code to work on.
 Let us now start with the actual steps intended for this blog post.